Disappearance of Sofia Juarez: Disappearance

 Sofia disappeared shortly after 8:00 pm on Tuesday, February 4, 2003, one day before her fifth birthday.
 She was at home with her mother, playing with some of her young uncles.
 Jose Lopez Torres, her grandmother's boyfriend, was preparing to leave for a nearby convenience store and had asked the children if they wanted to join him.
 Although the others refused, Sofia decided to take him up on the offer at the last minute.
 Torres, however, was not aware she had changed her mind and left the house without Sofia.

 Around this time, Sofia asked her mother for a dollar to spend at the store.
 Maria watched Sofia leave the room and heard her close the door as she left the house.
 The last confirmed sighting of Sofia was by her mother, when Sofia left the house that evening.
 When she left the house, Sofia wore a red long-sleeved shirt, blue overalls, violet socks, white Converse sneakers, and gold hoop earrings.
 Although temperature outside was roughly 36 F, she left the house without a coat.

 After arriving at the store, Torres purchased milk and made a call at a payphone to relatives in Mexico before returning home at 21:45.
 Back at the house, he and Maria became aware of the miscommunication and that Sofia had nonetheless left the house to join him.
-After quickly searching for her daughter, Maria contacted police at 21:53.
+After quickly searching for her daughter, Maria contacted police at 9:53 p.m.